hfactor/hfactor.github.io/_notes/100 Public/Feed/Insights are not tasks to be planned.md

 ---
 title: Insights are not tasks to be planned
+date: 07-09-2021
 feed: show
-date: 2021-07-09
+tag: Knowledge-building
 ---

-- Insights are the result of active thinking.
+*Insights* are the result of active thinking.
 Unlike an objective/goal, it cannot be planned.
-- Most of the productivity methods, like Getting Things Done, are objective-focused.
-- There is a clear definition of the objectives.
-- For insights, it can't be planned.
+Most of the productivity methods, like Getting Things Done, are objective-focused.
+There is a clear definition of the objectives. *For insights, it can't be planned.*

 ### Related Topics
 - [[Never brainstorm for a topic]]